-- (4) The Minister or the State/Territory Health Minister, as the case requires, may cause to be published (whether on the internet or otherwise):

-- (a) a report under subsection (1); or
+- (4) The Minister or the State/Territory Health Minister, as the case requires, may cause to be published (whether on the internet or otherwise): - (a) a report under subsection (1); or

-- (b) a document under subsection (2).
+(b) a document under subsection (2).

-209 Keeping the Standing Council on Health informed
+209 Keeping the Minister informed etc.

-- (1) The Pricing Authority must keep the Standing Council on Health informed of the operations of the Pricing Authority. - (2) However, the Pricing Authority is not required to inform the Standing Council on Health about the performance of functions or exercise of powers under the Public Governance, Performance and Accountability Act 2013. - Note: The Pricing Authority CEO has a duty, under section 19 of the Public Governance, Performance and Accountability Act 2013, to keep the Minister and the Finance Minister informed of particular matters.
+- (1) The Pricing Authority must keep the Minister and the Standing Council on Health informed of the operations of the Pricing Authority. - (2) However, the Pricing Authority is not required to inform the Standing Council on Health about the performance of functions or exercise of powers under the Financial Management and Accountability Act 1997. - (3) The Pricing Authority must give the Minister such reports, documents and information in relation to those operations as are appropriate.